FutureCIO Interview feature with Ken Haig on cloud sustainability

 How does AWS help its clients visualise and monitor their workload efficiency, carbon emissions and productivity across so many sectors?

-Ken Haig: Dashboard tools that our customers can use include, AWS Lake formation and the Amazon Sage Maker to understand and optimise the workloads in our cloud and lowering their overall environmental footprint.
+Ken Haig: Dashboard tools that our customers can use include, AWS Lake formation and the Amazon Sage Maker to understand and optimise the workloads in our cloud and lower their overall environmental footprint.

 We have a whole team of solution architects that will work with our customers, to help them architect their workloads most efficiently in the cloud and help their customers, save money and increase reliability.

 We have a shared responsibility for security by providing a safe infrastructure.
-We work with our customers to help secure their workloads, so that their security itself is optimised.
-Similarly, we also provide that sustainable infrastructure across water consumption and embodied that commitment in carbon investments.
+We work with our customers to help secure their workloads so that their security itself is optimised.
+Similarly, we also provide that sustainable infrastructure across water consumption and embodied that commitment to carbon investments.

 What are some of the ways that big companies do to monitor their greenhouse gas emissions and effectively invest in tools to bring their carbon footprint down today?